bugbiteme/openshift-space-challenge/README.md

 ## Requirements

-Currently tested to work on OCP 4.16 as deployed by "Red Hat OpenShift Container Platform Cluster (AWS)" from demo.redhat.com
+Currently tested to work on OCP 4.16 as deployed by "Red Hat OpenShift Container Platform Cluster (AWS)" from demo.redhat.com.

+The game requires a control cluster, and one or more player clusters.
+The control cluster can also be a game cluster, however, to ensure a good experience, especially for large groups, we recommend deploying a control cluster and one or more player clusters.

 Make sure to have the `oc` and `jq` command-line tools installed on your laptop.